springernature/vpat/springer-nature-link.md

 <td>
 The pages of this product generally use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-Pages located at order.springer.com/public/cart have landmarks present.
+Checkout process pages have landmarks present.
 Some are duplicated without unique labels.
 </td>
 </tr>
 <tr id="page-titled" valign="top">